ranjithwingrider/openebs-docs/docs/minio.md

 **In Distributed mode:**

-Local PV can be provisioned on 2 ways:
+Local PV can be provisioned by following of the options below:

 - Hostpath-based

-  In this case, Local PV volume will be provisioned on the hostpath on the Node where the application is getting scheduled.
-A PV will be created with specified size inside `/var/openebs/local` directory on the all 4 nodes when it uses default Storage Class  `openebs-hostpath`.
+  In this case, Local PV volume will be provisioned on the hostpath on the node, where the application is getting scheduled.
+A PV will be created with a specified size inside `/var/openebs/local` directory on all four (4) nodes when it uses default Storage Class  `openebs-hostpath`.
   Customizing the basepath can also be done using the steps provided [here](https://docs.openebs.io/docs/next/uglocalpv.html#configure-hostpath).
-Using the customized basepath, user can be able to mount the device and use this mounted directory into the basepath field in the StorageClass.
+Using the customized basepath, user can mount the device and use this mounted directory into the basepath field in the StorageClass.
   MinIO application can be launched using hostpath based Local PV by running below command:
   ```
   helm install --name=minio-test --set mode=distributed,accessKey=minio,secretKey=minio123,persistence.storageClass=openebs-hostpath,service.type=NodePort,persistence.enabled=true stable/minio